veswill3/VesperAndLaura-website/theme-setup/index.md

 General notes and suggestions for customizing **HPSTR**.

+HPSTR now requires [Jekyll](http://jekyllrb.com/) 3.0.
+Make sure to run `bundle update` if you aren't on the latest version to update all gem dependencies.

 ## Basic Setup for a new Jekyll site

 1. [Install Bundler](http://bundler.io) `gem install bundler` and then install [Jekyll](http://jekyllrb.com) and all dependencies `bundle install`.